wso2-extensions/siddhi-io-snmp/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">priv.protocol</td>
-        <td style="vertical-align: top; word-wrap: break-word">Privacy protocol of the target SNMP agent.
-Acceptance parameters NO_PRIV, PRIVDES, PRIVDES128, PRIVAES192, PRIVAES256, PRIV3DES.
-This property only uses for SNMP version 3 and do not need to provide this when using other versions v2c, v1.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The privacy protocol of the target SNMP agent.
+Possible values are 'NO_PRIV', 'PRIVDES', 'PRIVDES128', 'PRIVAES192', 'PRIVAES256', and 'PRIV3DES'.
+This property is only required for SNMP version 3.
+It is not applicable when using the v2c or v1 version.</td>
         <td style="vertical-align: top">NO_PRIV</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>